dennisbalsam/30DaysOfHackerRank/README.md

 # 30DaysOfHackerRank
-Daily Challenges in Hacker Rank using Python
+Daily Challenges in Hacker Rank using Python,

 Doing this pretty much for practice